Joecstarr/joe-starr.com/content/speaking/research/comp_talk/index.md

 ---

+# Strategy 2
 ## Arborescent Tangles
+---

 Bonahon and Siebenmann describe a classification for what they call *Arborescent Tangles*.
 Their *Arborescent Tangles* can be translated into our algebraic tangles.

-These *Arborescent Tangles* are constructed by Murasugi sums of collections of twisted bands described by a weighted tree.
+These *Arborescent Tangles* are constructed by taking a collection of twisted bands described by a weighted tree and connecting them with successive Murasugi sums.

 {{% slides/citations %}}
 F. Bonahon and L. Siebenmann, New geometric splittings of classical knots, and the classification and symmetries of arborescent knots, [http://www-bcf.usc.edu/~fbonahon/Research/Publications.html](http://www-bcf.usc.edu/~fbonahon/Research/Publications.html)